Grant Writing 101

 - What types of proposals do they fund?

 - Have you reviewed their IRS Form 990?
-Find out giving history, gift amounts, and percentage of new grantees year to year.
+Find out their giving history, gift amounts, and percentage of new grantees year to year.

-Organizational credibility is key to securing grant funding.
-There are several organizational documents often required for any type of grant proposal.
-Keeping digital and or physical copies in an accessible place saves time and stress.
-Add notes and update documents as needed.
-Keep your documents in whatever format works best for you – Word, Excel, PDF, Power Point, etc.
+Being credible is important to get grant funding.
+Many organizational documents are usually needed for any grant proposal.
+Keeping digital or paper copies easy to find saves time and stress.
+Add notes and update documents when needed.
+Use whatever format works best for you – Word, Excel, PDF, PowerPoint, etc.

 Organizational Structure